-Wastewater treatment, water supply, storm sewer facilities and construction activities within the District are subject to complex environmental laws and regulations at the federal, state and local levels that may require or prohibit certain activities that affect the environment, such as:
+Wastewater treatment and water supply facilities are subject to stringent and complex environmental laws and regulations.
+Facilities must comply with environmental laws at the federal, state, and local levels.
+These laws and regulations can restrict or prohibit certain activities that affect the environment in many ways such as: